hubtype/botonic/packages/botonic-plugin-ner/README.md

 ## What does this plugin do?

-Botonic Plugin NER uses the trained models defined by the user to recognize named entities inside the input text.
+Botonic Plugin NER uses the trained models to recognize named entities in the input text.

-First, the text locale is detected.
-Then, by using the relevant model, extra information about the recognized entities is added to the input message.

 ## Setup